fivetran/fivetran_sdk/development-guide.md

 This operation should report all columns in the destination table, including Fivetran system columns such as `_fivetran_synced` and `_fivetran_deleted`.
 It should also provide other additional information as applicable such as data type, `primary_key` and `DecimalParams`.

 #### Truncate
-This operation might be requested for a table that does not exist in the destination.
+- This operation might be requested for a table that does not exist in the destination.
 In that case, it should NOT fail, simply ignore the request and return `success = true`.
+- `utc_delete_before` has millisecond precision.

 #### WriteBatchRequest
 - `replace_files` is for `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row will always provide values for all columns.